caverar/RobotStudio_Robotics_Lab4/README.md

 ![im8](images/restart.png)

-We can be verify if the controller is ready to use the signals by looking at the saimulation tab in the right panel, the image bellow show us all the signals we need.
+We can be verify if the controller is ready to use the signals by looking at the simulation tab in the right panel, the image bellow show us all the signals we need.

 ![im4](images/IO_Signals.png)

-To be able to move the objects with the gripper, a smart component is defined for the tool, this option allow us to attach a digital signal with the enable of the smart component so it can fix nearby objects to himself which allows to simulate the beahavior of the real suction cup.
+To be able to move the objects with the gripper, a smart component is defined for the tool, this option allow us to attach a digital signal with the enable of the smart component so it can fix nearby objects to himself which allows to simulate the behavior of the real suction cup.
 The connection between the signal and the smart component is showed in the image bellow.

 ![im1](images/StationLogic.png)